 These sessions, facilitated by former journalists and public relations professionals, aim to help faculty and senior administrators communicate more effectively with the media.
 Learn why it is to your advantage to return media calls; how you can avoid being misquoted; why you should stop by the mythical 'Joe's Bar' before an interview; why you should blog and tweet; and why you should never, ever go 'off the record.'
 As a skilled spokesperson, you'll build your profile as you help build SFU's reputation.

-- Julie Ovenell-Carter, Assistant Director, SFU Public Affairs & Media Relations
+- Julie Ovenell-Carter, Assistant Director, Public Affairs & Media Relations

-- Dixon Tam, Information Officer, SFU Public Affairs & Media Relations
+- Dixon Tam, Information Officer, Public Affairs & Media Relations

-- Scott McLean, Director, Public Relations, SFU Vancouver
+- Scott McLean, Acting Director, Public Affairs and Media Relations

 *Note: This course is taught over two sessions.
 The first session covers theory; the second offers on-camera practice.
 This workshop fills quickly, so please register early.